-An observation is a special type of document that can generally correspond to a point in a visualization.
-A statistical dataset is a collection of observations that have the same structure.
-All observations need to have some data about their provenance (publisher, date, etc).
-This API can be used to add statistical observations to a repository.
-Next version of the API will also include the ability to bulk load data sets on the fly.
+The terminology used in this document reflects the one used in statistical data processing.
+An observation is a special type of document that corresponds to a datapoint in a visualization (or a datapoint in a time series).
+An indicator (sometimes referred to as dataset) is a collection of such observations that share the same attributes.
+All observations need to include data about their provenance (publisher, date, etc.).